 Visually speaking the effects, costumes and set design are good and capture the look audiences would want.
 The castle staff end up being well animated (despite early concerns) and sequences like the “Be our Guest” musical number are fun.
 But in the end, it all goes back to emotion, and though there is emotion no doubt in this film it does not feel to the level of the original and is frankly not nearly as moving.

 This is not to say the filmmakers have made a cold film, empty of humanity but I could not help but feel wanting just a little more, especially in terms of the love Belle develops for Beast.
 Perhaps this is because the original has become so ingrained in the mind that any deviation would disappoint.

 As was mentioned earlier, this version would most likely not be in people’s hearts as the original is if this was produced first.
 Looking at this film as a whole, it really makes one appreciate just how special the animated one is.
-As Disney moves forward with other live action projects of their celebrated animated cannon, let’s remember that the cartoon classics are classics for a reason.
+As Disney moves forward with other live-action projects of their celebrated animated canon, let’s remember that the cartoon classics are classics for a reason.
 I think it’s time to re-watch the original Beauty and The Beast.

 Review: Beauty And The Beast (2017) Pales in Comparison to the Animated Classic

 Beauty And The Beast is a remake that has its moments but pales in comparison to its animated counterpart as it fails to hit the same emotional resonance.